 When an account is added to a password sync group, the default priority is 0, which is the highest priority.
 Subsequent numbers are lower priority (for example, 0, 1, or 2, where 0 is the highest priority and 2 is the lowest).
 Priority determines the order in which account passwords are changed.
 If all accounts have the same priority, they are synchronized simultaneously.
 When different priorities are set, accounts at the highest priority (for example, 0) are synchronized first.
 If priority 0 is successful, accounts at the next priority are synchronized.
 If any account at a priority fails, the synchronization processing stops and the group is scheduled for synchronization retry.
 For example, a cluster of systems may have an admin account with the same password.
-If one primary system is set at priority 0 and the subordinates are set at priority 1, the password change on the primary password change fails, the subordinates are unaffected, the cluster continues to function, password change is rescheduled, and the error is logged.
+If one primary system is set at priority 0 and the subordinates are set at priority 1, the password change on the primary must be successful before the passwords on the subordinates are changed.
+If the primary password change fails, the subordinates are unaffected, the cluster continues to function, password change is rescheduled, and the error is logged.